JAlcocerT/JAlcocerT/content/blog/biz-weddings.md

 ![CName and A Record DNS CLoudflare with NGINX](/blog_img/selfh/nginx-cloudflare-filebrowser.png)

+And...

-And...if you are looking for a Theme for a Wedding landing page, you can have a look to **Astro Theme Horizon**.
+if you are looking for a Theme for a Wedding landing page: you can have a look to **Astro Theme Horizon**.

 ---